If you are a parent, you’ve likely heard the phrase, “It is easier to build up a child than it is to repair an adult. Choose your words wisely.”

 No pressure right?

-Well… I took that phrase to heart early on in my parenting journey.
+Well… early on in my parenting journey I took it to heart.
 I decided my approach to parenting would be one of love, positivity, encouragement and grace.
-So when the kids make mistakes, we acknowledge them, forgive and move on.
+When the kids make mistakes, we acknowledge them, forgive and move on.
 We talk about good choices vs. bad choices.
 We only say nice things about each other.
 Chris and I don’t argue.
 We keep it positive and try really hard to make sure the environment is as healthy as possible.

 Chris and I are both first-borns, so we’re natural rule followers and people pleasers.
 And our first born is also like this.
 Nothing makes Baylor happier than doing something that pleases us.
 Due to his autism diagnosis, he’s had ABA therapy (behavior therapy) for the past year and that has played a big part in how he behaves.
 With the exception of a few behavioral issues that we’re still working on, the bottom line is that Baylor is motivated to please.